andreipfeiffer/css-in-js/README.md

 ### Astroturf

 Didn't manage to start it with Next.js + TypeScript.
-The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) uses an older version of Next.js.
+There was an [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) that used an older version of Next.js, but the example if not there anymore.

 The solution is not that popular, but it was the first to use `.css` extraction with collocated styles.